xhacks/sc_flash_db/doc/design.rst

 Each key value pair comprises a sequence of N bytes:

-#. two bytes header denoting the length of this key value pair (including
+#.
+Bytes 0 and 1 denote the length of this key value pair (including
-   the header), N. The two bytes are stored most significant byte first, and N shall be smaller than 65280 (ie, the first byte shall not be 0xFF).
+   the header), N. The two bytes are stored least significant byte first, and N shall be smaller than 65280 (ie, the second byte shall not be 0xFF).

+#.
+Byte 2 denotes the length of the key, LK, the length must not be 0 or 0xFF.

+#.
+Bytes 3..LK+2 comprise the key

+#.
+Bytes LK+3..N-2 comprise the value

-#. one byte header designating the validity of the key-value pair.
+#.
+Byte N-1 denotes the validity of the key-value pair.
 Possible
    values are 0xFF (uninitialised), 0xAA (valid), and 0x00 (no longer valid).

-#. one byte header denoting the length of the key, LK

-#.
-LK bytes comprising the key

-#.
-N-LK-6 bytes comprising the value

-#. two bytes trailer denoting the length of this key value pair, N. Here, N
-   is written LSB first.
-Given the aforementioned constraints on N, the last byte cannot be 0xFF.
+Note that if a key-value pair is written one byte at a time from beginning to end, and the system powers down half-way, then we can establish from the values as to where the write failed.
+If Byte 1 is 0xFF, then the length is invalid; if Byte N-1 is note 0xAA or 0x00 then the key/value pair didn't write.

-For a key value pair to be valid, the two length fields at the beginning and the end should be identical, and the header should contain the value 0xAA.
+For a key value pair to be valid, the final byte should contain the value 0xAA.
 A value 0x00 indicates that this key-value pair is not in use and should be recycled.

-Key value pairs never straddle a sector boundary; if a new one would straddle one, the sector is terminated by creating an empty pair to fill the final sector, before using the next empty sector.
+Key value pairs never straddle a sector boundary; if a new one would straddle the boundary, the last part of the sector is left unused and the next sector is used.

 Searching for a key-value pair
 ++++++++++++++++++++++++++++++